Murder of Arthur Labinjo-Hughes: Day of the murder

 On the morning of 16 June, Arthur appeared on CCTV footage to be weak, in visible pain and struggling to lift his bedclothes.
 Thomas Hughes, Tustin and Arthur went back to the hairdresser's house where Arthur was constantly shouted at by the former two.
 The child was secretly given a drink of water by the hairdresser's partner, who later described him as "gaunt", "malnourished" and "a poor little kid who was broken".
-After getting home, Tustin went upstairs at about 2:00p.m.
+After getting home, Tustin went upstairs at about 2:00pm.
 Later at trial, the prosecution argued that she gave Arthur an overdose of salt in the bathroom at around this time though Tustin denied this.
-Additionally, Tustin photographed Arthur crying in the hallway at 2:15p.m.
+Additionally, Tustin photographed Arthur crying in the hallway at 2:15pm.

-Tustin is believed to have carried out the fatal assault at 2:29 p.m when she went into the hallway, where Arthur was located.
+Tustin is believed to have carried out the fatal assault at 2:29 pm when she went into the hallway, where Arthur was located.
 She shook Arthur and hit his head against a hard surface multiple times.
 The assault is believed to have lasted one minute.
 Twelve minutes later, after phoning Thomas Hughes, Tustin called 999 and told medics that he "fell and banged his head and while on the floor banged his head another five times".
 Tustin then took a photo of the dying boy, which she sent to Hughes.
 Paramedics from West Midlands Ambulance Service and officers from West Midlands Police arrived on scene shortly after the emergency call was made.
 Arthur was left with an unsurvivable brain injury.
 Arthur was taken to Birmingham Children's Hospital; however, doctors were unable to save him and he died later that night.
 He was six years old.
 At the time of his death, a medical review found that he was covered in 130 bruises, that he had been poisoned with salt, and that the extent of his injuries were compared to torture.